 - Design: Find out the best available alternative

-- Verify: Do a cold test and set up pilot runs.
-Once all done get the approval and continue.
+- Verify: Do a cold test and set up pilot runs once all done to get the approval and continue.

 Six Sigma Belts

-Six Sigma organizes its staff according to a system of ‘belts’ which rank staff in accordance with both their role in the company and level of ascendancy.
+Six Sigma organizes its staff according to a system of ‘belts’ that rank staff according to their role in the company and their ascendancy level.
 These roles may include the following:

 - Green Belts – lowest-ranked and are principally responsible for the implementation of project aims.

-- Black Belts – supervise green belts and their primary focus is in the execution of projects.
+- Black Belts – supervise green belts, and their primary focus is on the execution of projects.

 - Master Black Belts – broadly responsible for the general, company-wide implementation of the strategy.
 Act as mentors to black and green belts.